manuelbieh/react-book/basics/excursus-es2015+.md

 As a nice side effect, we can simplify this further as the implicit return from the **arrow function** allows us to omit the curly brackets and the explicit `return`.
 We are left with just 5 lines of **JSX.**

-This syntax is very common in SFCs but you can find a similar destructuring assignments in the beginning of the `render()` method of **class components**:
+This syntax is very common in Function components but you can find a similar destructuring assignments in the beginning of the `render()` method of **Class components**:

 ```javascript
 render() {